Tahusyad05/sempakddos/README.md

 - MacOS X 10.10.5 Onwards (OS X Yosmite)

+- Linux Mint 21.2

-> This should run on all enviorments.
-Even on Oldest OS's provided the above dependancies are completed
+> This should run on all environments.
+Even on Oldest OS's if provided the above dependancies are completed

 ## License